royal-society-of-chemistry/chemlistem/README.md

 ChemListem is written in Python 3, and is known to be compatible with __Python 3.5__ and __Python 3.6__.
 It has been tested on Windows 10, and Ubuntu 14.

+### EDIT

+This package is no longer actively maintained.
+The state of the art has moved on and in 2024 is far in advance of when ChemListem was developed.
+This package is kept here for historical academic interest and to provide the source code so that the relevant papers can be understood correctly, in case the relevant underlying techniques aren't entirely obsolete.
+Also the underlying libraries have moved on and the latest versions may not be compatible with this code base.
+Also, the tokeniser may continue to be of interest long after everything else in the package has become obsolete, despite (or because of) it being the oldest custom component in the package.

+People interesting in the state of the art might look at comparisons such as [this](https://paperswithcode.com/sota/named-entity-recognition-on-bc5cdr-chemical) which keep track of evaluations on relevant corpora.

 ## Installation

 ChemListem may be installed from the PyPI via pip: